vne/dovehash/README.md

 	var encoded = Dovehash.encode('SSHA', yourPlainPassword, salt);

-Note that currently salt is not generated automatically if nothing is supplied.
+If salt is not supplied, it is generated automatically.

 Finally, you can create a Dovehash instance for hashed password: